The-Jonsey/streamdeck-editor/README.md

 #### Left Pane

-The left pane is the list of pages in the config, you toggle between the pages by clicking on one, you can also add a page and clear the current active page with the buttons at the top.
+The left pane is the list of pages in the config, you toggle between the pages by clicking on one, you can also add a page and clear the current active page with the buttons at the top, as well as that there are controls for:
+- Preview: Previews the config on the StreamDeck
+- Save: Saves the config to disk
+- Reset: Resets the config on the StreamDeck from the disk

 #### Table in center